chandan450/Spam-Classifier/README.md

  of Spam Correctly Classified  Nspam→spam

 ## How to Run
+1. Open Spyder or Jupyter Notebook
-1. Import the dataset from the directory where you saved the dataset
+2. Import the dataset from the directory where you saved the dataset
-2. Run the whole program by entering ctrl+enter.
+3. Run the whole program by entering ctrl+enter.
-3. Observe the accracy.
+4. Observe the accracy.

 ## RESULTS
 After building the machine learning model we can predict that a email or messages on mobile phones etc.  is spam or ham (i.e Not  spam) by using this model.